cyberbotics/webots-projects/README.md

 ## Projects

 * NVIDIA JetBot collision avoidance with neural networks
-* Box spawner using a REST API in an industrial environment.
+* SeRoNet box spawner using a REST API in an industrial environment.

 ## Prerequisites